Wombosvideo/tw-animate-css/README.md

 ### Manual download

-1. Download the [`tw-animate.css`](https://raw.githubusercontent.com/Wombosvideo/tw-animate-css/refs/heads/main/src/tw-animate.css) file from GitHub and place it next to your `app.css`.
+1. Download the [`tw-animate.css`](https://raw.githubusercontent.com/Wombosvideo/tw-animate-css/refs/heads/main/src/tw-animate.css) file from GitHub and place it next to your `app.css` or `globals.css` file.
 2. Add the following line to your `app.css` or `globals.css` file:

    ```diff